How do I know who my auto loan lender or servicer is?

 - What counts as an “on time” payment (usually when the lender receives it, not when you mail it) and whether there is a grace period

-- The amount of any late fees
+- The amount the lender can charge for late fees

 - Whether there is a penalty if you pay off the loan early (prepayment penalty)